bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 .. index::
    pair: Plugin; libcloud

 The Libcloud plugin can be used to backup objects from backends that support the Simple Storage Service (S3) protcol.
+The plugin code is based on the work of Alexandre Bruyelles.

 .. _LibcloudPlugin-status: